 Applying for the eTA (meaning) is mandatory for all travellers flying to Canada that do not possess a Canadian or American passport, a Canadian visa, and are from one of the visa-exempt countries.
 The Canada eTA form consists of questions about the traveller, their travel plans and their background.
 After the eTA form has been filled out, the department of Immigration, Refugees and Citizenship of the Canadian government will assess whether the eTA will be granted.

 Why fill in an eTA form?

-The Canada eTA form is a means through which the Canadian government can barr unwanted travelers from entering the country.
-This concerns travelers of whom it is suspected that they pose a threat to the safety of the Canadian people.
-All travelers are required to fill in the Canada eTA form before going on a trip to Canada (unless they possess either a Canadian or an American passport, or already acquired a Canada visa).
-Travelers that did not do this are denied access to the plane during boarding.
+The Canada eTA form is a means through which the Canadian government can bar unwanted travellers from entering the country.
+This concerns travellers of whom it is suspected that they pose a threat to the safety of the Canadian people.
+All travellers are required to fill in the Canada eTA form before going on a trip to Canada (unless they possess either a Canadian or an American passport, or already acquired a Canada visa).
+Travellers that did not do this are denied access to the plane during boarding.
 It is important to check whether your country is part of the visa-exempt countries for Canada.
 If this is not the case, you are required to file for a Canada visa.

 What is asked in the eTA form?

-The eTA Canada form consists of four parts, which are expanded on further below.
-It is possible to submit a group application for multiple travelers with a single form.
-The first part of the form (contact information and date of arrival) will then apply to all travelers in the group.
-The other three parts of the Canada eTA form (passport data, employer information and background questions) need to be filled out for each individual traveler.
+The eTA Canada form consists of four parts, which are explained further below.
+It is possible to submit a group application for multiple travellers with a single form.
+The first part of the form (contact information and date of arrival) will then apply to all travellers in the group.
+The other three parts of the Canada eTA form (passport data, employer information and background questions) need to be filled out for each individual traveller.